-Torino is not just a football team: it is a living part of Italian history, a symbol of pride, passion, and tragic greatness.
-Among the most intense chapters of its story, none is as heartfelt and moving as the one connected to the hill of Superga.
+Torino is not just a football club—it is a living part of Italian history, a symbol of pride, passion, and tragic greatness.
+Among the many chapters of its remarkable story, none is more powerful or moving than the one tied to the hill of Superga.

 The Great Torino: A Legendary Team